kytieguo/Multi-ViewSGT/chem/README.md

 PyG == 2.0.4

-You may refer to https://github.com/snap-stanford/pretrain-gnns#dataset-download to download datasets.

 ## Reproducing results
 To reproduce the results, you need to create a directory for recording results:
 ```